PUPUSAS FOR EDUCATION

 Guillermo Ernesto Escobar Menjivar

-Freshman at Wake Technical Community College in Raleigh, NC
+Wake Technical Community College in Raleigh, NC

 2022 Scholar Guilermo immigrated to the United States with his mother and little sister at the age of 15 in 2018 from El Salvador.
 Moving to this country and leaving his father behind in El Salvador was one of the hardest and most traumatizing things that he had to do in his life.
 In his first year in high school, he challenged and pushed himself to learn English as fast as he could, shortly after he started to take college classes from Wake Tech.
 It was hard in high school for him because of having to adapt to a whole new language and coming across people who said to him that he was never going to college because he wasn’t a resident.
 After high school Guilermo was able to attend his first year at Wake Technical Community College.
 He’s working full time in a restaurant making sushi and Asian food.
 Guilermo looks after his little sister while also helping her with school.
 After Wake Tech Guilermo is planning to go to the University of North Carolina at Chapel Hill to study biomedical engineering and plans to further his education in medical school.
 In the future, Guilermo wants a job where he can help people.
 He feels like after what he’s lived through, he wants to dedicate his whole life to helping people that need help.